B. Joseph White: Clout scandal

 The controversy over admissions practices ended White's presidency.
-The Chicago Tribune reported on Friday, May 29, 2009 that several students had been admitted to the University based upon connections or recommendations by members of the Board of Trustees, politicians, and members of the administration of former Illinois Governor Rod Blagojevich.
+The Chicago Tribune reported on May 29, 2009, that several students had been admitted to the university based upon connections or recommendations by members of the Board of Trustees, politicians, and members of the administration of former Illinois Governor Rod Blagojevich.
 In a statement, White observed that it "is the case that we track inquiries and expressions of interest in particular applicants by key alumni, political officials, trustees and others..."
 The Tribune reported that, "In one case, a relative of Antoin "Tony" Rezko, the now-convicted influence peddler for former Gov. Rod Blagojevich, got admitted after White wrote an email stating that the governor 'has expressed his support, and would like to see admitted' Rezko's relative and another applicant."
 The controversy sparked condemnation from student trustee Paul Schmitt and state lawmakers.
 As a result of the clout controversy, several lawmakers including Representatives Naomi Jakobsson, Chapin Rose, and Bill Black called for legislative investigations.
 Chairman of the Illinois House of Higher Education Committee, Representative Mike Boland, called for White's resignation, as well as several administrators including Urbana campus Chancellor Richard Herman and members of the Board of Trustees, saying "They were trusted to protect our university.
-In my eyes, they failed in that regard and they should resign."The University of Illinois clout scandal resulted in most members of the university's board of trustees resigning and new members being appointed by Governor Pat Quinn.
+In my eyes, they failed in that regard and they should resign."
+The University of Illinois clout scandal resulted in most members of the university's board of trustees resigning and new members being appointed by Governor Pat Quinn.
 The controversy erupted when Chicago Tribune reported on May 29, 2009, that several students had been admitted to the university based upon connections or recommendations by members of the board of trustees, politicians, and members of the administration of former Illinois Governor Rod Blagojevich.
 The controversy centered on the university's Urbana-Champaign campus, headed by Chancellor Richard Herman, who was heavily implicated in the improprieties along with the university's board of trustees.
 According to the article, some students were being admitted despite having sub-par qualifications.
 Drawing on documents obtained under the Freedom of Information Act, the Tribune said that, "The records chronicle a shadow admissions system in which some students won spots at the state's most prestigious public university over the protests of admissions officers, while others had their rejections reversed during an unadvertised appeal process."
 The investigation revealed that approximately 800 students over five years landed on the so-called "clout list" and, though not all were unworthy, the admission rate of these students was eight percentage points higher than the school average.